Humans are fragile, and each day we go through many situations where we lose our self control and then, things go terrible.

 And in the end, they make a much worse decision and take life-threatening actions.

-So, for this, there’s an easy saying, “If you want to find a way, there’s always one.”
+For this, there’s an easy saying, “If you want to find a way, there’s always one.”

 Therefore, we should do something which generates good feelings which do not hurt others.
 Like, we can listen to music, drink water or go on a walk.

-Other than anger, we should express our feelings because sometimes letting go of our feelings, feels good.
+Other than anger, we should express our feelings because sometimes, letting go of our feelings feels good.

-To stop ourselves from doing the thing we always do that we shouldn’t, we can compare our present time feeling with our goal or responsibility.
+To stop ourselves from doing the thing we always do that we shouldn’t, we can compare our present feeling with our goal or responsibility.

-If you tend to lose control and do unproductive things that are a waste of time, then you should compare your responsibility with it.
+If you tend to lose self control and do unproductive things that are a waste of time, then you should compare your responsibility with it.

-We only put our work first when we are in pressure, and of-course pressure is a bad feeling, and it messes up everything because we are not so versed to handle our pressure.
+We only put our work first when we are under pressure.
+And of course, pressure is a bad feeling.
+It messes up everything because we are not so versed to handle our pressure.

 There will be more productivity, on-time work completion and no burden of heavy work.

 We can invest our time on better things or enough time to spend with family and friends.
-Need no self-control theory at all.
-However, it’s our nature to get rewarded by doing nothing.
+We don’t have to use the rules to control behaviour at all.

 Most probably, we choose the second option because it’s in our nature to put the reward first than work.